 - The 1887 Chatsworth train wreck which killed and injured hundreds of passengers

 - The 1946 Naperville train disaster in which two trains collided and killed 47 passengers

 - The 1947 Centralia Mine disaster, in which an explosion killed over a hundred miners

 - St Anthony’s Hospital fire in 1949, which killed somewhere around 75 people

 Not all workplace disasters are the employer’s fault, but the employer still has a responsibility to compensate their employees for the injuries and lost employment that result.
 Injuries may be burns, broken bones, head trauma, lacerations, and even death, and it’s the company’s responsibility to see that compensation is paid for each of these.The Duty of Employers

 Workplace incidents sometimes occur on such a scale that they constitute a crushing burden for businesses.
 Businesses facing these disasters will strive to do everything possible to diminish that load.
 In many cases, this may be done at the expense of their employees as the company denies or diminishes the amounts they owe their workers.

-If you have suffered an injury due to a workplace disaster, contact Hart & David’s workers’ compensation attorneys today to win the award amounts you deserve.
+If you have suffered an injury due to a workplace disaster, contact Hart David Carson LLP’s workers’ compensation attorneys today to win the award amounts you deserve.